b3nson/petter/README.md

 ###Description:
 Petter is a experimental [Processing](http://www.processing.org/)-application for experimental vector-based graphic design.
-Use SVG-Files as Input to generate, influence and export graphic patterns as PDF.
+Use [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics)-Files as input to generate, influence and export graphic patterns as PDF.
 Images can be used as a "ImageMap" for pattern-generation.
 Drag and Drop SVG and Image-Files into the GUI to set input-files, use gui-controls to alter the pattern,
 press 's' to export as PDF.
 Press 'h' for further help.